mensi/mqttactions/README.md

 email and if so, flashes a light 3 times?
 No problem, just requires some more Python code.

+Note that this project is my experimentation with AI-assisted coding.
+I do look over every change, but I let AI do as much of the work as possible as long as the result is still useful for my own usage.

 ## Installation

 mqttactions is available on PyPI and can be installed with `pip`: